WoW-GPT/docs/README.md

 #### How are new recipes added to the app?
 I've added the recipes that my guild and I regularly use and am adding new ones regularly.
 If you want me to add new recipes, leave a response on this Google Form: <a href="https://docs.google.com/forms/d/e/1FAIpQLSfH2Jm-jeN89_lrcyDUp2zZL9S_YSyaEstQzcEgTQl-yv_nZw/viewform?usp=dialog"></a>.
 Note: the bot also has a button with a link to the same form.

+#### I've got another question or issue, how do I contact you?
+There's a support Discord for any additional questions and concerns.
+Join here: <a href="https://discord.gg/MCauqfP9Qg">https://discord.gg/MCauqfP9Qg</a>

 ## Privacy Policy
 <a href="https://wow-gpt.github.io/docs/privacy.html">https://wow-gpt.github.io/docs/privacy.html</a>